-Organisation names must be followed by a comma eg Department of Health.
-Otherwise EndNote will assume the last word is a surname and your citations will appear as (Health, 2005) and not (Department of Health, 2005).
+Organisation names must be followed by a comma when written in the Author field, eg Department of Health,.
+If you do not add the comma, EndNote will assume the last word is a surname and your citations will appear as (Health, 2005) and not (Department of Health, 2005).

 How to attach or import full-text articles or other documents

-You can attach PDF, Word, and Excel files, among others.
-You can import PDFs or folders of PDFs.
+You can attach PDF, Word, and Excel files to references already in your library.
+You can also import PDFs or folders of PDFs to create new references.

 To attach a file:

 - Highlight the reference to which you want to attach the file.